polyverse/logrus_context_hook/README.md

 func main() {
   // Add the Context Hook
-	log.AddHook(logrus_context_hook.NewContextHook("*", // * is special for ANY field of time context.Context.
+	log.AddHook(logrus_context_hook.NewContextHook("*", // * is special for ANY field of type context.Context.
-    []string{"ServerId", "RequestId", "HostId"} //Second field is the list of keys in that context to look for.
+    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
   ))

   // Then log with as you do
   log.Infof("Hello from Logger...");

-  // OR Log with Context
-  ctx := log.WithValue(context.Background(), "ServerId", "DemoServer")
-  log.WithField("Context", ctx).Infof("Hello from Logger with context under key 'Context'")
+  // OR Log with Context field name ctx := log.WithValue(context.Background(), "ServerId", "DemoServer") log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")

-  // OR Log with Context Fields under any key name ctx = log.WithValue(context.Background(), "RequestId", "Want this logged anyway") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context under key 'NotContextKey'") }
+  // OR Log with Context under any field name (because of the "*") ctx = log.WithValue(context.Background(), "RequestId", "Want this logged anyway") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'") }
 ```

-## Only a specific context Key
+## Only a specific context field
 ```
 package main

 import (
   log "github.com/sirupsen/logrus"
   "github.com/polyverse/logrus_context_hook"
 )

 func main() {
   // Add the Context Hook
-	log.AddHook(logrus_context_hook.NewContextHook("Context", // First field is the key to look for context at []string{"ServerId", "RequestId", "HostId"} //Second field is the list of keys in that context to look for.
+  log.AddHook(logrus_context_hook.NewContextHook("Context", // First parameter is the field name to look for context at
+    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
   ))

   // Then log with as you do
   log.Infof("Hello from Logger...");

-  // OR Log with Context Key
-  ctx := log.WithValue(context.Background(), "ServerId", "DemoServer")
-  log.WithField("Context", ctx).Infof("Hello from Logger with context under key 'Context'")
+  // OR Log with Context field Name ctx := log.WithValue(context.Background(), "ServerId", "DemoServer") log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")

-  // EXCEPT Log without Context Key, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextKey", ctx).Infof("Hello from Logger with context under key 'NotContextKey'")
+  // EXCEPT Log without Context field name, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")

 }
 ```

-## Change Context Key or Fields to look for
+## Change Context Field or Keys to look for

 ```
 package main